casial/bashfiles/README.md

 * prompt relies on a lot of Linux stuff, Mac OS users may have work to make it perfect
 * prompt gracefully degrades on non-Linux (well it used to... untested)
-* prompt Pathogen-ized (use a Pathogen-modified font)
+* prompt Powerline-ized (use a Pathogen-modified font)
 * prompt tells you what screen window you're in if you are
 * prompt tells you if you're in tmux (window info not available)
 * prompt tells you if you're in a writable directory